Miami DUI Lawyers

 Speak With a Proven Miami DUI Lawyer

-Florida's DUI / Drunk Driving Laws are complex, and it is important to retain competent, knowledgeable and aggressive attorney to represent you throughout the criminal and administrative process.
+Florida's DUI / Drunk Driving Laws are complex, and it is important to retain competent, knowledgeable and aggressive Miami DUI attorney to represent you throughout the criminal and administrative process.
 The Miami DUI lawyers of Hager & Schwartz, P.A. understand the process and the impact it can have on your life.
-Contact us now!
+Contact our Miami DUI lawyers now!
 We also represent DUI cases in Fort Lauderdale from our Broward County office.

 A Defense Firm With a Winning Recordread a Few of Our Case Results

 No Jail/Prison Time

 Our Client Success Stories

 Brett Schwartz is one of the best attorneys

 “Brett Schwartz is one of the best attorneys available in Florida.
 I was charged with a DUI with Serious Bodily Injury and Leaving the Scene.
 I was facing a possible 10 year sentence with a Judge that rejected our plea on several occasions and seemed to have a soft spot for cases like this.
 And then when everything seemed hopeless and I spent my ...”